kd0aij/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 Theory
 ======

-The EKF (Extended Kalman Filter) algorithm implemented, estimates a total of 22 states with the underlying equations derived using the
+This EKF (Extended Kalman Filter) algorithm estimates a total of 22 states with the underlying equations derived using the
 following:
 https://github.com/priseborough/InertialNav/blob/master/derivations/GenerateEquations22states.m